realworldocaml/book/en/guided-tour.md

 ```

 The `|` character separates the different cases of the variant (the
-first `|` is optional), and each case has a tag, like `Circle`, `Rect`
+first `|` is optional), and each case has a capitalized tag, like
-and `Segment`, to distinguish that case from the others.
-Here's how we
+`Circle`, `Rect` and `Segment`, to distinguish that case from the
+others.

-might write a function for testing whether a point is in the interior
+Here's how we might write a function for testing whether a point is in
-of some element of a list of `scene_element`s.
+the interior of some element of a list of `scene_element`s.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 48))